 It is considered that any negative impacts are outweighed by the positive impacts that the proposal will have.
 In order to keep the asset in a good state of repair and prevent further degradation both internally and externally the proposed works should be carried out.
-The building is also used as a school, hence the requirement of the secondary glazing to ensure the building remains comfortable for all occupants.
+The building is also used as a school, hence the requirement of the vacuum glass to ensure the building remains comfortable for all occupants for the long term; it also assists with meeting their decarbonisation objectives.